cnulab/HiAD/tutorial/advanced.md

 This tutorial will further introduce the advanced settings of HiAD to help you understand more of its features.

 ### Detectors
-We have integrated seven anomaly detection methods as detectors in HiAD, which are:
+We have integrated nine anomaly detection methods as detectors in HiAD, which are:

 &nbsp;&nbsp;&nbsp;&nbsp;[PatchCore](https://github.com/amazon-science/patchcore-inspection)
 &nbsp;&nbsp;&nbsp;&nbsp;[PaDiM](https://github.com/xiahaifeng1995/PaDiM-Anomaly-Detection-Localization-master)